dgraeber/seed-farmer/docs_v2/docs/guides/index.md

 ## Remote Deployments

 The [Remote Deployments](remote-deployments.md) guide covers deploying Seed-Farmer projects using AWS CodeBuild in the cloud.
-It explains how AWS CodeSeeder orchestrates remote deployments, working with different CodeBuild images, image overrides, and the deployment process in AWS environments.
+It explains how Seed-Farmer leverages the Seedkit for remote deployments, working with different CodeBuild images, image overrides, and the deployment process in AWS environments.